ChrisDuffley/stationPlaylist/readme.md

 The following commands are not assigned by default; if you wish to assign them, use Input Gestures dialog to add custom commands.
 To do so, from Studio window, open NVDA menu, Preferences, then Input Gestures.
 Expand StationPlaylist category, then locate unassigned commands from the list below and select "Add", then type the gesture you wish to use.

 Important: some of these commands will not work if NVDA is running in secure mode such as from login screen.
-Not all commands support speak on demand.
+Not all commands support speak on demand and/or unavailable in Remote Studio.

-* Switching to SPL Studio window from any program (unavailable in secure mode, does not support speak on demand).
+* Switching to local SPL Studio window from any program (unavailable in secure mode, does not support speak on demand).
 * SPL Controller layer (unavailable in secure mode).
 * Announcing Studio status such as track playback from other programs (unavailable in secure mode).
 * Announcing encoder connection status from any program (unavailable in secure mode).
-* SPL Assistant layer from SPL Studio.
+* SPL Assistant layer from Studio.
-* Announce time including seconds from SPL Studio.
+* Announce time including seconds from Studio.
 * Announcing temperature.
 * Announcing title of next track if scheduled.
 * Announcing title of the currently playing track.